jFrisks/real-estate-history/README.md

 Here's why to use it:
 * Keep images and details of apartments and houses even when they are sold.
 Compare the neighbourhood to understand the value of the property.
-* You shouldn't be doing the same tasks over and over like creating a README from scratch

 What you can't do, yet:
 * Get images of every sold real estate property.
 For legal reasons we do not store data online.
 Each extension stores the data locally synced with their Chrome Browser.